patrickkunka/movie-browser/README.md

 For example, in lieu of a rich templating language like JSX, views are composed using a "layout tree" (`./src/layout.js`), which also provides a high-level visualisation of the application view structure.

+The rendering algorithm used to traverse the layout tree (`./src/generic/Renderer.js`) is fairly simple and does not, for example, include functionality such as virtual DOM diffing or list rendering optimisation, which keeps it relatively light weight.
+It is still fairly efficient due to the nature of the layout tree where any component and its subtree can be independently re-rendered and replaced in reaction to a change of application state.
+Components may implement a `shouldUpdate()` hook to diff incoming state and ensure that only the minimal amount of DOM is updated on state change.

-Similarly, local component state was not critical for this application, so components mostly interact directly with the top-level application state, with the option to receive a parent components "props" if needed.
+Local component state was not critical for this application, so components mostly interact directly with the top-level application state, with the option to receive a parent components "props" if needed.

 ## Development